Links and Resources About Food Recovery in San Diego Area

 San Diego Resources

 - City of San Diego has a Zero Waste resolution, and is working toward diverting more and more waste from the landfill.
-Learn more Exit.
-The City offers information Exit on food waste diversion and a commercial food scrap composting program.
+The City offers information on food waste diversion and a commercial food scrap composting program.
+Learn more (PDF).

 Help curb hunger in our region.
 Businesses and others can help by donating surplus food.
 See below for organizations that help fight hunger in San Diego.

 Food banks collect, store, and distribute food to networks of food pantries, homeless shelters, and other charities that rely on donations.
 Some provide food directly to the hungry.
 The larger food banks can help donors to find local charities that can accept their food donations.